Couple shopping with man trying on hat

 • Biologics

 Biologics treat disease by using substances made from living organisms.
 These substances may naturally occur in the body or may be artificially created.
-A biologic must be approved by the Food and Drug Administration (FDA) to be used as a treatment in the United States.
+A biologic must be approved by the FDA to be used as a treatment in the United States.

 • CIDP